taymosier/calculator/README.md

                         and <Col /> container Component

 #	Technical Reasoning
+  Since this is a static, single page application, I chose to host it on Github Pages because it is free and simple to host.

   While the current inputHandler function only takes in a button state object as a parameter, it could be refactored to take in an expression, parse it, and handle that input with minimal refactoring to the rest of the function logic.